hashicorp/terraform-provider-aws/website/docs/d/api_gateway_domain_name.html.markdown

 ## Attribute Reference

-In addition to the arguments, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the found custom domain name.
 * `certificate_arn` - ARN for an AWS-managed certificate that is used by edge-optimized endpoint for this domain name.